-Page 9 of 12 Patient Initials ©2016 American Society of Plastic Surgeons © e or blood test just before surgery may surgery may be cancelled, and your • vledge that I will inform my physic ry and until your physician states it is cian if I continue to smoke within this e, may be delayed.
-I have been advised to stop expectations, and alternatives to m been informed of the risks, benefits, I have smoked and stopped ap and therefore risks from smoking in nderstand I may still have the effects as lapsed.
-I am a smoker or use tobacco/r smoking or use of nicotine products • e risk of surgical complications due to I am a nonsmoker and do not smoke exposure causing surgical c and the potential risk of secondhand ining products have a significa antly lower risk of these types of as below:
+Page 9 of 12 Patient Initials ©2016 American So ciety of Blootic Surgeone® Smoking may have such a negative be done, which will prove the preson , , , - It is important to refrain from smoki safe to return, if desired.
+I acknow time frame and understand that, for vledge that I will inform my physic cian if I continue to • I have been advised to stop expectations, and alternatives to m peen informed of the ne risks, benefits, I have smoked and stopped ap and therefore risks from smoking in ll have the effects I am a smoker or use tobacco/r smoking or use of nicotine products • e risk of surgical co mplications due to I am a nonsmoker and do not smoke exposure causing surgical c • and the potential ri sk of secondhand tobacco smoke or nicotine-conta complications.
+Please indicate you f these types of

-This form is for reference purposes only.
+Patient Initials ©2016 American Society of Plastic Surgeons® This form is for reference purposes only.
 It is a general guideline and not a statement of standard of care.
 Rather, this form should be edited and amended to reflect policy requirements of your practice site(s), CMS and Joint Commission requirements, if applicable, and legal requirements of your individual states.
 The ASPS does not certify that this form, or any modified version of this form, meets the requirements to obtain informed consent for this particular procedure in the jurisdiction of your practice.